Back injury at work claims

 * Where applicable

-What is the Law on compensation for back injuries at work?
+What is the Law on compensation for a back injury at work?

 Under the Health and Safety at Work Act 1974, your employer has a duty of care to keep you safe.
-In terms of back injuries, this means providing you with all relevant training, whether for machinery or manual labour.
+In terms of back and spinal injuries, this means providing you with all relevant training, whether for machinery, equipment or manual labour.